 We routinely evaluate opportunities to acquire assets and businesses that will complement our existing operations with a view to increasing our cash available for distribution to unitholders.
 We may at any time be in various stages of negotiation, due diligence and documentation of potential acquisitions, some of which may be material in size.
-We expect to fund any additional acquisitions with borrowings under our credit facilities, the sale of additional units and cash flow from operations.
+We expect to fund any additional acquisitions with borrowings under our credit facilities, the issuance of debt in the capital markets, the sale of additional units and cash flow from operations.